Please Please Me

 This had the new standard layout on both sides that would stay till the end of the sixties.

-8th Press - type 5.
+8th Press - type 5. (a&b)

 Exactly the same as the above label, except printed on the usual stock smoother paper again.

-No Dot on this one.
+No "Sold in the U.K" Dot on this one.

 In general, all later MONO pressings like these are sought after, as Stereo was the order of the day and because of this, any Mono pressing runs in the mid to late 60's were very small.